 The following charts depict the racial and ethnic composition of households receiving assistance from all TDHCA homeowner programs.
-TDHCA homeowner assistance comes through several divisions: The Texas Homeownership Division, the HOME Division and the Office of Colonia Initiatives.
+TDHCA homeowner assistance comes through several divisions: The Texas Homeownership Division, the HOME and Homeless Division, and the Single Family Operations and Services Division, which includes the Office of Colonia initiatives ("OCI") and Housing Trust Fund ("HTF").
 The Texas Homeownership Division offers the First Time Homebuyer Program, My First Texas Home and Mortgage Credit Certificate Programs.
-The HOME Division offers HOME Homeowner Rehabilitation Program, HOME Homebuyer Assistance Program and Contract for Deed Conversions.
-The Office of Colonia Initiatives offers Texas Bootstrap Program Ioans.
+The HOME Division offers the Homeowner Rehabilitation Program, Homebuyer Assistance Program and Contract for Deed Program.
+The Single Family Operations and Services Division offers the Texas Bootstrap Program through OCI and the Contract for Deed Assistance Program.
 Due to the data reporting techniques of the Texas Homeownership Division, race and ethnicity are combined into one category.